Demarcus Robinson

 Demarcus Dontavian Robinson (born September 21, 1994) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Florida Gators.
-He was selected by the Kansas City Chiefs in the fourth round of the 2016 NFL draft and won Super Bowl LIV with the team.
-He has also played for the Baltimore Ravens and Los Angeles Rams.
+He played college football for the Florida Gators and was selected by the Kansas City Chiefs in the fourth round of the 2016 NFL draft.
+Robinson won Super Bowl LIV with the Chiefs and has also been a member of the Las Vegas Raiders, Baltimore Ravens, and Los Angeles Rams.

 Early life

-Robinson attended and played high school football at Peach County High School.
+Robinson attended and played high school football at Peach County High School in Georgia.

 College career

 Robinson played his collegiate career at Florida from 2013–2015.
 He played minimally as a freshman in 2013 and finished the season with five receptions for 23 yards in seven games.
 Robinson was suspended twice during his freshman season after failing multiple tests for marijuana.

-In 2014, he had his breakout season and started 11 of 12 games.
-He was suspended for their season-opener, that was eventually canceled due to weather, against Idaho after failing another drug test for marijuana.
-Robinson made 53 receptions for 810 receiving yards and seven touchdowns.
-He led the Gators as a junior in 2015 with 48 receptions and also had 522 receiving yards and two touchdowns in 13 games and nine starts.
-On November 28, 2015, head coach Jim McElwain suspended Robinson 75 minutes before their 27–2 loss to Florida State.
+In 2014, Robinson had his breakout season and started 11 of 12 games.
+He was suspended for their season-opener against Idaho, which was eventually canceled due to weather, after failing another drug test for marijuana.
+Robinson finished the season with 53 receptions for 810 yards and seven touchdowns.

+Robinson led the Gators as a junior in 2015 with 48 receptions and 522 yards and two touchdowns in 13 games and nine starts.
+On November 28, 2015, head coach Jim McElwain suspended Robinson right before their 27–2 loss to Florida State.
 The suspension was due to a violation of NCAA and team rules.
 It was reported the violation was due to Robinson's meeting with a marketing official and it marked his fourth suspension in three years with Florida.

 On December 21, 2015, McElwain announced that Robinson and teammate Kelvin Taylor would forgo their senior season and enter the 2016 NFL draft.
 When asked about the early departures, McElwain commented, "I really don't get it."
 Both players were not regarded as first or second round picks and most experts saw their early entries as gambles.